Skip to main content

 Custom wax-up

 Custom wax-up created before treatment to preview the planned shape, length, and proportions.
-Served as the clinical blueprint for the laboratory and operatory work that followed.
+This served as the clinical blueprint for the laboratory and operatory work that followed.

 Who this case may sound familiar to